Skip to main content

 • Not setting the paymentMethods field results in the Pay by Bank method being enabled on your payment request.
 To explicitly omit Pay by Bank as payment method, specify the paymentMethods.eft.enabled field with a value of false.

-It is highly recommended that an expireAt Date (ISO 8601) is supplied in the creation of any payment initiation request.
-At the specified date and time, the payment request status will automatically move to PaymentInitiationRequestExpired, if the payment is not yet successfully completed.
+It is recommended that an expireAt Date (ISO 8601) is supplied in the creation of any payment initiation request.
+At the specified date and time, the payment request status will automatically transition to PaymentInitiationRequestExpired, if the payment is not yet complete.

 Surface URL and Handle Callback